oliverfoster/reencoder-cli/README.md

 # reencoder-cli

 Batch video reencode with ffmpeg and ffprobe.
-Both a *library* and *cli*.
+Project local configurations.
+Configurations variations.
+Glob support.

 ## Installation
 ### Globally as a *cli*